nstudio/nativescript-checkbox/README.md

 - **checked** - boolean
 - **text** - text to use with the checkbox
 - **fillColor** - Color of the checkbox element
+- **boxType** - Either 'square' (default) or 'circle'.
+It's recommended to use 'circle' for radiobuttons.
+Note that plugin version 3.0.0 switched the default for iOS to 'square' for alignment with Android.

 ## Events